 | Wind | Trade winds from the northeast |

 Knowing the weather helps you get the most out of your trip.
 The wet season brings daily rain, ranging from light drizzle to heavy downpours.
-The rain usually hits in the afternoon or evening, but it can occasionally disrupt plans.
+Rain usually hits in the afternoon or evening, but it can occasionally disrupt plans.

 Pack a poncho or umbrella, and schedule your outdoor activities for the morning.

 The dry season brings more predictable sunshine.
-Still, brief showers can happen, especially in January and February.
+Brief showers can still happen, especially in January and February.
 Drink plenty of water and wear sunscreen.
-Because the humidity makes it feel hotter, stick to lightweight clothing.
+The humidity makes it feel hotter than the thermometer reads, so stick to lightweight clothing.

 Products Worth Considering